This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve made this pizza dough for one or any other recipe from One Dish Kitchen, I’d love to hear your thoughts!
+If you’ve made this small batch pizza dough or any other recipe from One Dish Kitchen, I’d love to hear your thoughts!
 Please rate the recipe and share your feedback in the comments below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!